DrMalina/MorseCoder/README.md

 RWD principles are implemented.

 ### Known bugs :
-* In safari / firefox when hitting 'stop' button during the audio and trying to play it again, causes audio context to gets stuck
-- you need to click 'stop' 2 times instead of 1.
+* In safari / firefox when hitting 'stop' button during the audio and trying to play it again, causes audio context to gets stuck-you need to click 'stop' 2 times instead of 1.
 The reason for it might be the different audio context state after clicking 'stop' in chrome and safari / firefox.